-Of course there’s all kinds of information about there that appears to be conflicting regarding the best day to send email campaigns, but overall you just need to do your homework and plan to send your campaign on the ideal day for your industry and message.
+Of course there’s all kinds of information out there that appears to be conflicting regarding the best day to send email campaigns, but overall you just need to do your homework and plan to send your campaign on the ideal day for your industry and message.
 Don’t be afraid to test and switch things around too.
-The great thing about the internet is that you can get stats and analytics that help you get concrete answers on what works and what doesn’t.
-Make sure your permission marketing system has a way to analyze your clicks, opens and unsubscribes so you can record that information and find what works the best for you.
+The great thing about marketing these days is that you can get stats and analytics that help you get concrete answers on what works and what doesn’t.
+Make sure your email marketing system has a way to analyze your clicks, opens and unsubscribes so you can record that information and find what works the best for you.

 7) Study your stats